Open Enrollment

 HEALTH RISK ASSESSMENTS (HRA)

 Managing known health risk factors is one of the best methods to control current and future claim costs and out-of-pocket expenses.
-While all employees and covered spouses are strongly encouraged to get an HRA, an annual health risk assessment is no longer a requirement.
+Employees and covered spouses are strongly encouraged to complete an HRA to help manage health risks.
+While it is no longer required, completing an HRA can help you take proactive steps to manage your health.
 If you choose to complete an HRA, you may schedule an appointment with the City’s Health and Wellness Clinic by visiting www.mypremisehealth.com or by calling 304-932-0107.
+There is no copay or charge to City employees for an annual routine physical at the City’s Health and Wellness Center.

-While the information in this letter provides a summary of the changes effective July 1, 2024, the City of Charleston Open Enrollment webpage should be utilized to access a host of helpful resources.
-You may also obtain information by visiting the PEIA website at https://peia.wv.gov/active-members/Pages/default.aspx .
+While this letter provides a summary of changes effective July 1, 2026, employees are encouraged to visit the City of Charleston Open Enrollment webpage and the Employee Access portal for additional resources and detailed information.
+Coverage information is also available on the PEIA website at peia.wv.gov.